Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

 It’s thought that our appearance reflects what is going on inside the body.
 So, if someone looks quite healthy on the outside, there’s a good chance that the person is healthy on the inside as well.
 There are exceptions, of course, but it’s generally true whether you’re looking at animals or humans.

-In a recent study researchers took about 1000 people and looked at their biological age over a period of 12 years – starting from age 26 – and tracked changes in 18 biomarkers across chronological ages: 26 years, 32 years, and 38 years to determine the pace of ageing among the individuals.
+In a recent study, researchers recruited about 1000 people and looked at their biological age over a period of 12 years, starting from age 26, and tracked changes in 18 biomarkers across chronological ages: 26 years, 32 years, and 38 years, to determine the pace of aging among the individuals.

-What’s more is that their internal health as measured by these tests reflected how old they looked on the outside.
-People who had younger biological health also appeared to look much younger than their age.
+It was found in the study that their internal health as measured by various tests, reflected how old they looked on the outside.
+People who had a younger biological health profile also appeared to look much younger than their age.
 And those who had worse results tended to look older than their chronological age.

 People age at wildly different rates, study finds (CBS MORNING SHOW)

 I’m really interested in hearing from people who’ve been eating either a raw food diet, been on calorie restriction, or have been eating healthily for decades.
 I want to know if you’ve managed to stay younger than your chronological age from the lifestyle choices you’ve made.